Olgagr/Olgagr.github.io/_posts/2014-11-18-faster-rails-app-with-http-caching.markdown

 end
 {% endhighlight %}

 In the line 6, digest from response body is created.
 If you look into digest_body method, you can see that Rack::Etag class uses md5 algorythm to generate it.
-Next, in the line 7 - this is the place where the header ETag is set.
+Next, in the line 7 - header ETag is set.
 So this middleware sets up the ETag header for us.

 Let's see what Rack::ConditionalGet buys us.
 You can find source code of this class in lib/rack/conditionalget.rb file: